 University of Oxford

-Favourite thing to do in science Being able to work at a massive research lab with some of the world’s best scientists!
+Favourite thing to do in my job Being able to work at a massive research lab with some of the world’s best scientists!

 I’m figuring out how to make our washing powder more environmentally-friendly, using things that come from yeast and even deadly bacteria!